SAP-archive/sample-yaas-repository/README.md

 ### StackOverflow Link

-Yes, for open source projects we need to use tools that open source community is using.
+Yes, for open source projects we need to use tools that the open source community is using.
-Update the links to the StackOverflow that are added to the `CONTRIBUTING` file, point them to a proper `tag` for your project if it exists.
+Update the links to StackOverflow in the `CONTRIBUTING` file, pointing users to the proper `tag` for your project, if it exists.
 You need to be a respected StackOverflow user to create tags on your own.

 ## Credits

-Share who is the main contributor, who gives the most to support and provide the project.
+Share who is the main contributor, and who gives the most support to provide the project.

 <p align="center">
 [![YaaS](YaaS.png)](https://yaas.io)
 <p align="center">
 :heart: from the GitHub team @ YaaS

-Paste the following into the `Credits` section and take the `YaaS.png` icon with you:
+Paste the following into the `Credits` section and take the **YaaS.png** icon with you:

 ```
 <p align="center">